azuredevcollege/dockerday/day6/challenges/challenge3.md

 exit
 ```

 When we exited, the container stopped working.
-We created that container with ```--rm``` therefore container is deleted too.
+We created that container with ```--rm``` therefore the container is deleted too.
 You can check this by typing ```docker ps -a```.
 There shouldn't be any running or stopped container at the moment. ```first_volume``` has been mounted to this container's ```/test``` folder.
-Therefore anything was written to that folder actually was written to the volume.
-Container was deleted but volume still remains.
+Therefore anything written to that folder was actually written to the volume.
+When the container was deleted the volume remained.
 So our data too.
 Let's create another container and see that.
-This time we're gonna create another container from alpine image to see that it doesn't matter which image we use.
+This time we're gonna create another container from an alpine image to see that it doesn't matter which image we use.

 Type:
 ```shell